rahman95/react-redux-chat/README.md

     * Display the title of the message ✅
     * Display and format the timestamp of the message to be human readable, e.g. `1st Jan 2020 17:00` ✅
 3. Can you make sure the design of your website is responsive? ✅
-4. How would you go about automating and testing your application?
+4. How would you go about automating and testing your application? ✅
+  - Tests via Cypress ✅
+  - Pipeline via GHA
+    - Lint
+    - Test
+    - Deploy